 Microwave: A wavelength on the electromagnetic spectrum lying between the infrared and the radio frequency range.
 Microwaves extend from 1 GHz to 300 GHz.

-Multiplexer: A device allowing one or more low-speed analog or digital input signals to be selected, combined and transmitted at a higher speed on a single shared medium or within a single shared medium device.
+Multiplexer: A device allowing one or more low-speed analog or digital input signals to be selected, combined and transmitted at a higher speed on a signal shared medium or within a signal shared medium devie.

 Noise: Random electrical signals, generated by circuit components or by environmental disturbances.